 Athens, Ga.
 30602-1685

 Covert was appointed Associate Vice President for Faculty Affairs in 2015, and her position was elevated to the Associate Provost level in 2016.
-Covert directs the Office of Faculty Affairs, which handles faculty-related records and policies including appointments, promotion, tenure, instructor credentials, and UGA Elements.
+Covert leads the Office of Faculty Affairs, which handles faculty-related records and policies including appointments, promotion, tenure, instructor credentials, and UGA Elements.
 The Office of Faculty Affairs also offers programs in support of faculty and leadership development.
 Covert has been a faculty member in the Warnell School of Forestry and Natural Resources since 1993 and served as its Associate Dean for Academic Affairs from 2009-2014.
 Her current biographical summary is here.

 Associate Provost for Academic Fiscal Affairs212 New College

 Miller joined the Provost's Office in 2003.
 She leads the Office of Academic Fiscal Affairs, which is responsible for the fiscal affairs of the Provost's Office, including support for budget development and financial administration of UGA’s schools, colleges and other units.

 Assistant to the Provost(706) 583-0506